compsysmed/academic-kickstart/content/software/BiGAnts/index.md

 caption = ""

 +++
-#Package PyPi
 A package for network-constrained biclustering of patients and multi-omics data can also be used.
-Download and installation insructions can be found here. external_link = "https://pypi.org/project/bigants/"
+Download and installation instructions can be found here: external_link = "https://pypi.org/project/bigants/"